Tips on How to Encourage Children to Read

 Have Fun Reading with, and to Your Kids

-I hope the suggestions on 'How to Encourage Children to Read for Pleasure' are useful and will assist you in getting your child to read.
+I hope the suggestions on 'How to Encourage Children' are useful and will assist you in getting your child to read.

 Have fun reading with, and to your kids.